izzetemredemir/menu-order/README.md

-A TypeScript-built web application using Fastify and MongoDB for seamless online food ordering, payments, and table reservations.
+A TypeScript-built web application using Fastify and MongoDB for  online food ordering, payments, and table reservations.
 ## API Endpoints

 Here are the available API endpoints: